Investiture of the Gods: Su Daji Enters the Palace

-At the end of the Shang Dynasty, King Zhou was in power.
-On the birthday of Nüwa, King Zhou led all officials to Nuwa Palace to pay homage.
+At the end of the Shang Dynasty, Di Xin was in power.
+On the birthday of Nüwa, Di Xin led all officials to Nuwa Palace to pay homage.
 Seeing the beautiful statue of Nuwa, he wrote a poem.
-After returning to the palace, Nuwa was very angry to see King Zhou's poem insulting her.
+After returning to the palace, Nuwa was very angry to see Di Xin's poem insulting her.
 She summoned the millennium-old fox spirit, the jade pipa spirit, and the 9-headed pheasant spirit from Xuanyuan Tomb, and ordered the 3 demons to confuse the king and ruin the country.
-The millennium-old fox spirit killed Su Daji, the daughter of Jizhou Hou Su Hu, and transformed into her to enter the palace to seduce King Zhou, making him addicted to alcohol, fornication, and the people suffered.
-Although the Qigong master Yun Zhongzi, Queen Jiang, and loyal ministers such as Shang Rong and Mei Bo advised King Zhou because of Daji's evil words, the 2 treacherous ministers Fei Zhong and You Hun added fuel to the fire, Mei Bo was executed by burning Huang Feihu to begin to disobey King Zhou's will, also forced the 2 princes Yin Jiao and Yin Hong to escape from the palace, and then they were taken back to the mountains by Chi Jingzi and Guang Chengzi, 2 of the 12 Immortals to be accepted as apprentices.
-But King Zhou did not give up.
+The millennium-old fox spirit killed Su Daji, the daughter of Jizhou Hou Su Hu, and transformed into her to enter the palace to seduce Di Xin, making him addicted to alcohol, fornication, and the people suffered.
+Although the Qigong master Yun Zhongzi, Queen Jiang, and loyal ministers such as Shang Rong and Mei Bo advised Di Xin because of Daji's evil words, the 2 treacherous ministers Fei Zhong and You Hun added fuel to the fire, Mei Bo was executed by burning Huang Feihu to begin to disobey Di Xin's will, also forced the 2 princes Yin Jiao and Yin Hong to escape from the palace, and then they were taken back to the mountains by Chi Jingzi and Guang Chengzi, 2 of the 12 Immortals to be accepted as apprentices.
+But Di Xin did not give up.
 He listened to Fei Zhong's advice and tricked the 4 princes into the capital, intending to wipe out the roots.
 Dongbo Hou Jiang Huanchu and Nambo Hou E Chongyu died as a result while Xibo Hou Ji Chang escaped death by fortune-telling.
 This section also introduces Ji Chang's 100th son Lei Zhenzi who was born after the wind, thunder, adopted by Ji Chang as his adopted son, then taken away by Yun Zhongzi, and accepted as his apprentice.